2020 Reopening Update & FAQ

 - Transportation: Daily shuttle service will be provided.
 Physical distancing requirements may mean that space is limited.
-Enrollment forms will be provided the week of July 6.

 - Before and After School Care: Service will be provided at all campuses.
 Physical distancing requirements may mean space is limited and activities may be restricted.
 Additionally, students arriving at the Secondary Campus before classrooms are open will be required to register for Before School Care.
-Enrollment forms and additional information will be provided the week of July 6.

 - Food Services: Service will be provided at all campuses.
 Selections will be limited.
 Details and menus will be provided when available.